AnurupGuha/google_ML_crashcourse/google_mlcourse.md

      - this space can be of d-dimensions, known as d-dimensional embedding.
 Here each input feature is represented by a d          number of real-valued numbers
      - often, each dimension is called latent dimension, as it represents a feature that is not explicit in the data but            rather inferred from it
      - ultimately, it is the relative distance between the features in the embedded space that matters
+     - Categorical data refers to input features that represent one or more discrete items from a finite set.
+For example,          it can be the set of movies a user has watched
+     - categorical data is most efficiently represented via sparse tensors, which are tensors with very few elements which          are non-zero
+     -